jonathanmperes/Lemonade/README.md

 # Lemonade

-Welcome to Project: Lemonade app!
+Welcome to the project: Lemonade app!

 Project developed during the Android Basics in Kotlin course.